 Requesting an off-the-record private conversation.
 However, you do not have a plugin to support that.
 See http://otr.cypherpunks.ca/ for more information.

-Authentication offers the ability to determine whether your chat partner is who he or she claim to be.
+Authentication provides the ability to determine whether your chat partner is who he or she claim to be.

 To authenticate your chat partner, first start an Off-the-Record conversation.
-Afterwards, click the status button in the top right corner of the query to present a menu which contains the option to perform an authentication.
+Once started, click the status button in the top right corner of the query to present a menu which contains the option to perform an authentication.

 Plain-text messages, actions (me command), and notices (notice command) are encrypted.
 Other forms of private communication such as Client-to-Client (CTCP) requests and Direct Client-to-Client file transfers are not encrypted.